matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ## 5. Overproduction (Kajō seisan)

-Overproduction is building more than what’s needed — features without validation, designs without demand, or automation without purpose.
+Overproduction is building more than what's needed — features without validation, designs without user input, or automation without purpose.

-It’s seductive because it looks like progress.
-Teams ship features, write code, and fill roadmaps — but if it doesn’t create measurable value, it’s waste disguised as output.
+It's seductive because it looks like progress.
+Teams deliver features, fill backlogs, and complete roadmaps — but if it doesn't meet a user need or improve service quality, it's waste disguised as delivery.

 Reducing overproduction means focusing relentlessly on outcomes, not output.
-The measure of success is customer value, not feature count.
+The measure of success is user value, not feature count.

 ### How to reduce overproduction

-- Prioritise work based on validated customer value and usage metrics.
+- Prioritise work based on validated user needs and service outcomes.
 - Deliver small, incremental releases instead of speculative features.
-- Test assumptions early with MVPs, prototypes, or user research.
+- Test assumptions early with MVPs, prototypes or user research.

 ### Software engineering approaches

 - **Agile** and **Lean Startup** thinking focus on delivering the smallest valuable increment.
-- **Domain-Driven Design** helps teams focus on the core domain — the areas that create real business value.
+- **Domain-Driven Design** helps teams focus on the core domain — the areas that create real user and service value.
 - **Continuous Delivery** encourages small, validated releases rather than speculative ones.
-- **Behaviour-Driven Development** ensures teams build exactly what’s required, no more.
+- **Behaviour-Driven Development** ensures teams build exactly what's required, no more.

 ### Evidence